-State Route 511 runs through long stretches of rural Ashland, Ohio past sagging Victorian houses and isolated fields of milkweed and train tracks.
-Even as a toddler, vistas along this mostly uninhabited road filled me a clashing sense of wonder and unease.
-I tried to capture this sense in my necklace, On 511.
+State Route 511 runs through long stretches of rural Ohio, past sagging Victorian houses and abandoned expanses of milkweed and train tracks.
+Even as a toddler, this mostly uninhabited road filled me with a clashing sense of wonder and unease.

+I tried to capture this memory in ‘On 511,’ one of my first experiments with sgraffito in vitreous enamel.
 On the back of the piece, I etched a portion of a 1949 health insurance ID card which I found among family ephemera.
-I filled the piece with bronze to add gravitas and a physical feeling of statis.
-I etched the bezel of this piece with an original micro poem that I wrote during a recent visit to Ashland:
+I filled the piece with bronze to add a physical feeling of heaviness.
+The bail is meant to echo the shape of the electric lines that I depicted in the scene, and I etched the bezel with an original micro poem about a recent visit to the area:

 "My white breath climbed a tree